Azure/azure-openai-landing-zone/foundation/standalone/README.md

 ### 3. Deploy the Application

-After successfully deploying the infrastructure, proceed to deploy the application using the instructions in the  `app`  folder.
-This might involve running additional commands, and you may need to navigate to the specific subdirectory where your application code resides.
+After successfully deploying the infrastructure, proceed to deploy the application using the instructions in the  [`app`  folder](https://github.com/Azure/azure-openai-landing-zone/tree/main/foundation/standalone/app) This might involve running additional commands, and you may need to navigate to the specific subdirectory where your application code resides.